dataplat/DataSpeakers/CODE_OF_CONDUCT.md

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+# Reporting

+If Rob is notified that you have broken the Code of Conduct at any event.
+He WILL remove you from this list.

+If you see a speaker that you know has broken the Code of Conduct at an event.
+Please let Rob Sewell know.
+You can find methods to contact him here https://robsewell.com

 ## Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining